Juris Doctor and the Master of Health Administration

 The summer internship lasts 13 weeks and helps students coordinate their classroom education with practical experience gained in the field.
 This experience is vital to teaching students to become sensitive to the environment, needs and functions of the health care industry.
 During the internship, students will use their extensive training and practice their administrative skills under direct supervision.
 Students receive their placement in a health care facility after consultation with their faculty advisor.

 Participants in the dual degree program must first complete the basic first-year requirements for the School of Law.
 This practice gives students a firm foundation for their legal education.
-After completing the first-year law school requirements, students will attend classes simultaneously in both the Schools of Law and Public Health for a total of 14-16 hours per semester.
+After completing the first-year law school requirements, students will attend classes simultaneously in both the School of Law and College for Public Health and Social Justice for a total of 14-16 hours per semester.

-Students wishing to enter the dual program must fulfill all admission requirements for the School of Law and the School of Public Health.
+Students wishing to enter the dual program must fulfill all admission requirements for the School of Law and the College for Public Health and Social Justice.
 They must apply to each separately.
 Students can apply during the same admission period, or they can wait and apply to the M.H.A. program during their first year in the School of Law.

 Students complete a total of 127 hours of academic work, including the internship, in order to obtain the J.D./ M.H.A. degree.
-A list of the required M.H.A. courses is available at the School of Public Health's J.D./M.H.A. website.
+A list of the required M.H.A. courses is available at the College for Public Health and Social Justice's J.D./M.H.A. website.

 In summary, the dual-degree student will find plentiful opportunities to employ their expert training and extensive education in health law or health care related fields.
-For additional information about the M.H.A program, contact Bernie Backer, Director of Admissions, Admissions Coordinator, School of Public Health, Salus Center, 3545 Lafayette Ave., St. Louis, MO 63104-1399, (314) 977-8144.
+For additional information about the M.H.A program, contact Bernie Backer, Director of Admissions, Admissions Coordinator, College for Public Health and Social Justice, Salus Center, 3545 Lafayette Ave., St. Louis, MO 63104-1399, (314) 977-8144.